AdobeDocs/journey-optimizer.nl-NL/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

+>[!CAUTION]
+>
+>Momenteel in [!DNL Journey Optimizer] u kunt alleen op code gebaseerde ervaringen maken met **campagnes**.

-Wanneer u [een campagne opzetten](../campaigns/create-campaign.md#configure), selecteert u **Code-gebaseerde ervaring (bèta)** als uw handeling en basisinstellingen definiëren.
+Wanneer u [een campagne opzetten](../campaigns/create-campaign.md#configure), selecteert u **Ervaring op basis van code** als uw handeling en basisinstellingen definiëren.

 >[!NOTE]
 >
->Als dit de eerste keer is dat u een webervaring maakt, moet u de voorwaarden volgen die worden beschreven in [deze sectie](code-based-prerequisites.md).
+>Als dit de eerste keer is dat u een op code gebaseerde ervaring maakt, moet u ervoor zorgen dat u de in [deze sectie](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->